israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Determine difference or equality between variables or values in logical statements

 - Conditional (Ternary) Operator
+ Assign a value to a variable based on a condition

 - Logical Operators
 - Bitwise Operators
 - `typeof` Operator